r-spatial/sf/README.md

 ## The plan

-We will solve the problem by carrying out the following steps (M1 refers to month 1):
+We want to solve the problem by carrying out the following steps (M1 refers to month 1):

 1. develop an R package that implements simple features in R, that is simple yet gives users access to the complete data, and includes an S3 representation that extends `data.frame` (M1-3)
 2. add to this package a C++ interface to GDAL 2.0, to read and write simple feature data, and to interface other functionality (coordinate transformation, geometry operations) (M3-8)
 3. develop and prototypically implement a migration path for sp to become compliant with simple features (M7-12)
 4. write user-oriented tutorial vignettes showing how to use it with files, data base connections, web API's, leaflet, ggmap, dplyr and so on (M7-10)
 5. write a tutorial vignette for R package writers reusing the package (M10)
-6. Collect and process community feed back (M11-12).
+6. Collect and process community feed back (M6-12).

 Failure modes and recovery plan: